 Your customers often need to play instruments before they know which one to buy.
-That means high risks for your small music store.
-Business insurance helps cover costs when a customer drops a guitar, or trips over equipment in your shop.
+That means high risks for your small music shop.
+Business insurance helps cover costs when a customer drops a guitar, or trips over equipment in your store.
 Some policies, like workers' comp, are required by law.

 These insurance policies cover the most common risks of music stores.